Genomic Courses

 Pre-requisite: Graduate student standing; students with no or little coding experience will need to meet the instructors to plan on learning coding basis 2 weeks before the course, depending on their needs.

-BMI775 – Computational Network Biology
+BMI/COMP SCI 775 – Computational Network Biology

 This course aims to provide students an introduction to different computational problems that arise in the biological networks, key algorithms to solve these problems, and in-depth case studies showing practical applications of these concepts.